Maca root (Lepidium meyenii) is a hardy turnip-like tuber native to the highlands of the Peruvian Andes in South America.

 It is a type of cruciferous vegetable from the Brassica family, but is also considered a potent herbal tonic and top superfood that has earned the title "Peruvian Ginseng".

-First introduced to other parts of the globe in the 1990s, maca is typically available as a dried powder or capsules, either raw or gelatinized which we will discuss more below.
+First introduced to other parts of the globe in the 1990s, maca is typically available as a bulk dried powder or as capsules.
+It is either prepared commercially as a raw or gelatinized powder which we will discuss more below.

 There are three main types of maca distinguishable by the outside color of the root when it is harvested.

 These are yellow maca, red maca and black maca.
 Most maca powders are derived from the yellow variety.
 Red and black however are also sold and generally considered by some to be of a higher grade.
-Interestingly, all three produce the same colored powder with just slight shade variation.
+Because they are the same pigment on the inside of the root, all three produce a similar colored powder with just a slight shade variation.